MakieOrg/Makie.jl/docs/src/lighting.md

 ## Matcap

 A matcap (material capture) is a texture which is applied based on the normals of a given mesh.
 They typically include complex materials and lighting and offer a cheap way to apply those to any mesh.
 You may pass a matcap via the `matcap` attribute of a `mesh`, `meshscatter` or `surface` plot.
 Setting `shading = false` is suggested.
 You can find a lot matcaps [here](https://github.com/nidorx/matcaps).

 ## Examples

 ```@example 1
+using Makie
 xs = -10:0.1:10
 ys = -10:0.1:10
 zs = [10 * (cos(x) * cos(y)) * (.1 + exp(-(x^2 + y^2 + 1)/10)) for x in xs, y in ys]